 According to Dr. Williams – Basics of Equine Nutrition, the following are some of the other types of feeds that may be consumed and readily available during the warm season.

-- Oats – Of all the grains, oats provide the greatest nutritional boost.
+OATS – Of all the grains, oats provide the greatest nutritional boost.
 They are a good source of fiber and much less likely to develop mold or mycotoxins than other grains.
-Oats do not have to be processed at all for horses to get the available nutrition, and because they are not processed, they do not spoil as easily as corn or barley.
+With horse nurtrition oats do not have to be processed at all for horses to get the available nutrition, and because they are not processed, they do not spoil as easily as corn or barley.

 However, a word of caution!
 These cereal grains are not appropriate for many horses.
 Especially those who are doing little work, and so utilizing high-fat commercial feeds is a safe recommendation!